 Reopening a Divorce in Minnesota

 Divorce is meant to bring complete closure on all matters involving an ex-spouse.
-However, life doesn’t always go as planned and issues are discovered that were unknown at the time the divorce was resolved.
-If new information has come to light or you believe your divorce was based on incomplete or false information, you may be able to reopen your divorce case in Minnesota.
+However, undiscovered information may become available.
+If new information has come to light that was not provided during the initial divorce, or the divorce was based on incomplete or false information, you may be able to reopen your divorce case in Minnesota.

 What Does It Mean to Reopen a Divorce?

-Reopening a divorce is a request to the court to review and potentially revise the final judgment and decree that legally ended your marriage.
-The court may consider whether fraud, misrepresentation, bad-faith conduct, mistake, errors, or other problematic issues exist to necessitate alteration of the final judgment and decree.
-When an ex-spouse requests a matter be reopened, they carry the burden of proof showing fraud or mistakes were made.
-Often this involves discovering non-disclosure of certain assets or debts that were not ordinarily discoverable by traditional methods after the divorce is finalized.
-It is important to note that reopening a divorce is not same as a requesting a modification of the terms of a divorce such as modification of child custody, modification of parenting time, modification of spousal maintenance, or modification of child support
+Reopening a divorce is a request to claim or defend against new information.
+The court may consider whether fraud, misrepresentation, bad-faith conduct, mistake, errors, or other issues necessitates revision.
+Requests to reopen a divorce requires a showing of fraud or mistakes occurred.
+A Party’s non-disclosure of certain assets that were not ordinarily discoverable may be grounds to request a reopened divorce.
+Note, reopening a divorce is not same as a request for modification of the terms of a divorce such as modification of child custody, modification of parenting time, modification of spousal support, or modification of child support

 Reasons for Re-opening a Divorce in Minnesota